avagin/avagin.github.io/how-fast-is-procfs.md

         1.10% syscall_return_via_sysret
 ```

-Here we can see that the kernel spent about 75% of the time to create and
+Here we can see that the kernel spent roughly 75% of the time to create and
-destroy file descriptors and about 16% to list processes.
+destroy file descriptors, and about 16% to list processes.

-Now we know the time what we need to open() and close() one file for each
+Now we know the time it takes to open() and close() one file per each process,
-process, but we can’t say how significant it is.
-We need to compare it with
+but we can’t yet say how significant the overhead is is in the whole process,
-something.
-Let’s choose the most popular files and do the same experiment for
-them.
-Usually, when we want to get a list of processes, we use the ps or top
+as we lack data for comparison.
+Let’s see try to read those files, choosing the
+“most popular” ones.
+It’s easy to find out which ones -- run ps or top under
+strace, see what it does.
+It appears that both these tools read at least
-tools.
-Both these tools reads /proc/{PID}/stat and /proc/{PID}/status for each
+/proc/{PID}/stat and /proc/{PID}/status for each process.
-process.

-Next, let’s start with /proc/pid/status.
-It is one of the big files with a fixed number of fields.
+Let’s perform open/read/close on /proc/*/status.
+It is one of the bigger files
+having a fixed number of fields.

 ```
 $ time ./task_proc_all status